Jeanny (song)

-"Jeanny" is a song by Austrian singer Falco, released in December 1985 as the third single from his third studio album, Falco 3 (1985).
-It was written and composed by Falco and Rob and Ferdi Bolland, who also produced the song.
+"Jeanny" is a song by Austrian singer Falco, released on 22 December 1985 as the third single from his third studio album, Falco 3 (1985).
+It was written and composed by Falco alongside Rob and Ferdi Bolland, who also produced the song.

-Controversial due to its lyrics, the song nonetheless topped the charts in numerous European countries.
+Controversial due to its lyrics, which seem to imply an abduction committed by the speaker, the song nonetheless topped the charts in numerous European countries.
 The single re-entered the Austrian Singles Chart in 2008 at number 56 and in 2017 at number 47.

+Composition

+The song was co-written by Dutch brother songwriting duo Bolland & Bolland.
+Ferdi Bolland said that "Jeanny" was the greatest song that he wrote for Falco, and he wrote it with the intent of being a protest song in support of women.
+"I was in America and saw that they printed photos and small 'Wanted' posters of missing children on milk containers.
+I wanted to take up this topic and expand it to include missing women."
+In an interview about the song's origins Rob Bolland explained that it was named after the chairwoman of the Bolland fan club in the GDR.
+Although her name was Jeanette, she called herself Jeanny.
+In 1986, Falco said that the narrator of the song is a stalker who lets his thoughts run free.
+NPO Radio 2 wrote that, "It is suggested that the narrator kidnaps and possibly kills the girl, although this cannot be deduced anywhere from the lyrics themselves."

-The part of the "news flash" in the track is spoken by German newsreader Wilhelm Wieben.
+The "news flash" segment of the track is spoken by German newsreader Wilhelm Wieben.

 Boycott

 Several feminist associations called for a boycott of the song.
 Some TV and radio stations in West Germany agreed and did not play the song "for ethical reasons", while others just played it on their charts shows.
 In East Germany, the song was not on air and playing it in dance clubs was prohibited.